zaidchibani/Distributed-Systems-Applications/README.md

 # Distributed Systems Applications - gRPC HelloWorld

-A cross-language gRPC application demonstrating communication between Python and C++ services with multi-language support (English, French, Arabic).
+A cross-language gRPC application demonstrating communication between Python, C++, and Java services with multi-language support (English, French, Arabic).

 ## 📋 Overview

 This project implements a gRPC-based "HelloWorld" service with:
 - **Multi-language support**: English (EN), French (FR), and Arabic (AR)
 - **Two RPC types**: Unary RPC and Server Streaming RPC
-- **Cross-language compatibility**: Python and C++ implementations that can communicate with each other
+- **Cross-language compatibility**: Python, C++, and Java implementations that can communicate with each other
 - **Remote connectivity**: Clients can connect to remote servers across networks

 ## 🏗️ Architecture